St. Pete First's Street Ministry cooks and serves meals to the homeless 5-6 nights per month. Their current monthly schedule is:

 A volunteer will donate about two hours each month on this very worth-while cause.
 No prior experience in cooking or serving food is needed.

-Beginning in 2018, we officially began staffing the Job Center at the Salvation Army in South St. Petersburg.
-Hours of operation were Monday thru Thursday from 9:30 to 11:30 A.M.
-People staying at this shelter and other individuals, primarily from the surrounding area, came for assistance in finding a job.
-We prepared resumes, established e-mail accounts, and assisted with online job searches using desktop computers.
-Volunteers served as little as 1 day a month for two hours, or as much as 8 hours weekly.
-Volunteering at the Job Center required some prior experience in operating a computer, otherwise, all training was provided.
-The Job Center closed at the beginning of the pandemic in 2020 and it remains uncertain if it will ever reopen.
+Beginning in 2018, we officially began staffing the Job Center at the Salvation Army One-Stop in South St. Petersburg.
+St. Pete First volunteers serve Monday thru Thursday from 9:30 to 11:30 AM.
+People staying at this shelter and other individuals, primarily from the surrounding area, come for assistance in finding a job.
+We prepare resumes, establish e-mail accounts, and assist with online job searches using desktop computers.
+Volunteers serve as little as 1 day a month for two hours, or as much as 8 hours weekly.
+Volunteering at the Job Center requires some prior experience in operating a computer, otherwise all training is provided.
+The Job Center closed at the beginning of the pandemic in 2020, but has reopened as of January 2023.

 Hal Heitler is the Coordinator for this Ministry.
 To learn how to participate, contact him at 727-448-6291 or by email at email@example.com.